oaklandgit/goboom-engine/README.md

 - Sometimes crashes (the program, not the ship) after crash landing
 - Move any utility functions to a separate file
 - Fix ship being pulled back to planet on undocking
-- Collisions should not "cooldown" if collision is between two planets
-  - in fact, collisions should be ignored between planets
 - Delay before respawn
 - embed textures in binary
 - embed sounds in binary